 The Law, Public Safety and Security instructional program prepares students to perform technical services involved in planning, organizing, researching, directing and controlling functions and process related to the provision of Law, Public Safety and Security Services.
-(Each course is a year long divided into two semesters.)
+(Each course is yearlong, divided into two semesters.)